How to Install GCC on Linux Mint 22, 21 or 20

 gcc --version

-If you need to switch to a different GCC version, you can easily reconfigure the default version using the update-alternatives command.
+You can easily reconfigure the default version using the command if you need to switch to a different GCC version.
 The following command will display the installed versions along with their priorities:

 sudo update-alternatives --config gcc